 Sometimes people are put in the unfortunate position of having to figure out who I am, so here is a cheat sheet to that!
 Question number one: it is pronounced "Cory."

-As of Labor Day, 2017, I'll be the editor of Styles for the New York Times
+I'm the editor for the Styles desk of The New York Times

 .
 Come say hi

 For a time I wrote an advice column in the Business section of The Times called Work Friend.
 It got a lot of hate mail!
 Prior to that, I managed publishing partnerships across Vox Media (publishers of Vox.com, The Verge, SB Nation, Eater, Curbed, Racked, Polygon, and Recode), helping those brands succeed with Facebook, Google, Snapchat, Apple, and Twitter.